 And yet, persistent and ugly controversies surrounding the gems in the area—including the violence sparked by their initial discovery, the Kimberley Process’ two-year embargo on the diamonds, allegations of corruption, and United States and European Union sanctions—have led both revenues and production to fall short of what was originally expected.

 When in 2006, it first became obvious there were a lot of diamonds in Marange, the region became overrun with illegal diggers.
 In 2008, the government launched a severe and repressive crackdown, with allegations of rape, torture, and the deaths of more than 200 people.
-In one bizarre episode, a police officer beat an elderly woman digger, who turned out to be his own mother.
+In one bizarre episode, a police officer beat an elderly woman digger, who turned out to be his estranged mother.

 In response to the violence, and under pressure from NGOs and allied governments, in November 2009 the Kimberley Process halted the exports of Marange diamonds upon Zimbabwe’s completion of a “work plan.”
 This led to two years of arguments and brinkmanship over whether the plan had been completed and if exports should be re-allowed.
 By the end, the dispute—which pitted a handful of governments, including the United States, against just about every other KP country—had grown so bitter that many worried it would spell the certification scheme’s demise, with South Africa at one point reportedly breaking the embargo, and other African nations threatening to bolt.
-Finally, the diamonds were finally cleared for export in November 2011.
+Finally, the diamonds were cleared for export in November 2011.
 Mpofu promised to make the KP “proud.”

-But according to Farai Maguwu, who runs a local NGO called the Centre for Natural Resource Governance (and who was jailed during the negotations to break the embargo, exacerbating tensions), the seven miners who came to the area were all “bogus companies without proven records.”
+But according to Farai Maguwu, who runs a local NGO called the Centre for Natural Resource Governance (and who was jailed during the negotiations to break the embargo, exacerbating tensions), the seven miners who came to the area were all “bogus companies without proven records.”

 “The companies knew well that they got their concessions through irregular means, [since] proper procedures were not followed, and there was no oversight,” he says.
 “They knew politically Zimbabwe is unstable, it’s an accident waiting to happen.
 Hence, the companies worked 24/7 to maximize profits while they still had the chance.”
 In the end, “they never invested in anything.
 It’s just been smash and grab.”